Zeise's salt: Preparation

-This compound is commercially available as a hydrate.
-The hydrate is commonly prepared from K2[PtCl4] and ethylene in the presence of a catalytic amount of SnCl2.
+This compound was originally prepared by Zeise by heating mixtures of platinum chlorides and potassium chloride in ethanol.
+Under suitable conditions, the ethanol converts to sufficient ethylene to allow the formation of the salt.
+The hydrate can be more readily prepared by treating a solution of K2[PtCl4] and ethylene with a catalytic amount of SnCl2.
 The water of hydration can be removed in vacuo.
+Zeise's salt is commercially available as a hydrate.

 Structure

-The alkene C=C bond is approximately perpendicular to the PtCl3 plane.
+The anion is the component of this salt that is of interest.
+In the anion Pt is bound to (or "coordinated to") four ligands: three chlorides (Cl-) and ethylene (C2H4).
+The PtCl3 group is nearly planar and bisects the C=C bond of the ethylene ligand, which is oriented in a perpendicular manner.
+Both carbons of the ethylene are bonded to Pt, an interaction described as η2.
+The Pt-Cl bond trans to ethylene is 234 pm in length, while the other two Pt-Cl bonds are near 230 pm.
 In Zeise's salt and related compounds, the alkene rotates about the metal-alkene bond with a modest activation energy.
 Analysis of the barrier heights indicates that the π-bonding between most metals and the alkene is weaker than the σ-bonding.
-In Zeise's anion, this rotational barrier has not been assessed.

 History

 Zeise's salt was one of the first organometallic compounds to be reported.
 It was discovered by William Christopher Zeise, a professor at the University of Copenhagen, who prepared this compound in 1830 while investigating the reaction of PtCl4 with boiling ethanol.
 Following careful analysis he proposed that the resulting compound contained ethylene.
 Justus von Liebig, a highly influential chemist of that era, often criticised Zeise's proposal, but Zeise's proposal was decisively supported in 1868 when Birnbaum prepared the complex using ethylene.
 Zeise's salt received a great deal of attention during the second half of the 19th century because chemists could not explain its molecular structure.
 This question remained unanswered until the determination of its X-ray crystal structure in the 20th century.
 Zeise's salt stimulated much scientific research in the field of organometallic chemistry and would be key in defining new concepts in chemistry.
-The Dewar–Chatt–Duncanson model explains how the metal is coordinated to the C=C double bond.